European Union Studies Working GroupDepartment of Political and Social Sciences |

-The European Union Studies Working Group (EUS WG) is organized for the first time this academic year.
-The purpose of this WG is to give researchers and fellows interested in EU affairs a platform to present their work to an interested audience and sharpen the EUI's profile in the study of the European Union.
+The European Union Studies Working Group (EUS WG) was organized for the first time in the academic year 2011/2012.
+The purpose of the WG is to give researchers and fellows interested in EU affairs a platform to present their work to an interested audience and sharpen the EUI's profile in the study of the European Union.
 The WG is sponsored by Prof. Adrienne Héritier.

 All are welcome to attend!
 No prior registration required!